mercadolibre/mobile-dependencies_whitelist/README.md

 ## Possible errors with jar-publisher and aar-publisher

 - If you get a 400 HTTP error while uploading the artifacts, make sure you are not trying to publish an existing release version.
 For instance, Nexus repository refuses to save an artifact in the release directory if the version already exists.
+- As of 1.3, aar-publisher throws an exception when a local dependency is found in the build.gradle file, to prevent publishing invalid artifacts.

 ## Changelog